 - What kinds of grades are you hoping for this year?
 (I’ve heard a child say “D+”)

 - What help do you want or need from me?
-(Likely response from discouraged child?
-“None!
+(A likely response from a discouraged child is “None!
 I’ll be fine.
 Leave me alone.”)

-“I think I’ve been overinvolved in your education and it’s driven a wedge in our relationship.
+“I think I’ve been overinvolved in your schoolwork and it’s driven a wedge in our relationship.
 Would you agree? (head nod from child) I don’t want that kind of relationship anymore.
 I’m really sorry about that.
 I want you to be responsible for your grades because they are your grades and not mine.
 I believe you can do it and I want to support you in any way I can.
-How about we check the parent portal together once every week; maybe Fridays.
-I won’t lecture you or even comment, but then we’ll both know where things stand.”
+How about we check the parent portal together once every week; maybe Fridays?
+I won’t lecture you or criticize, but then we’ll both know where things stand.”

 Most parents want to begin here, but it is not the place to start.
-When your child’s academic performance is underwhelming, keep the three previous “You Are” messages in mind.
-In essence, what messages are you communicating?
+When your child’s academic performance is underwhelming, keep the three previous “You Are…” messages in mind as you seek to nurture responsibility.

-When the weight of responsibility shifts from parent to child, the parent is free to empathize and walk alongside their struggling child.
-This builds a connective rather than adversarial relationship.
-This can be a big and scary step!
-Your family is worth it.
+When grades don’t matter to you so much anymore, and you let the weight of responsibility shift from you to your child, you are free to empathize with and encourage your struggling child.
+This builds a connective, rather than adversarial, relationship.
+While this can be a big and scary step, your family is worth it.

 If you are struggling with a child’s lack of motivation and are unsure how to free your family from judgement and anxiety, consider working with one of our parent coaches.